In 2006 my wife Michelle got hit by the proverbial train.

 It was a dizzying 6 days from diagnosis to the first craniotomy that saved my life.
 It felt like someone flipped a switch and I was ‘me’ again.
 It was a very bizarre experience.
 We moved to the west coast 3 months later and in 2007 the doctors there did a second debulking craniotomy.
 The cancer started growing back and I had proton radiation in 2009, which has stunted the cancer growth so far.”

 We decided early as a couple that life was for living.
 Other people get a fancy boat or high-end furniture, and that’s fine.
 Instead of buying gifts for special occasions, we collect memories.
 That means travel.
-In our 30s we still had most of our lives ahead of us and plenty of time to complete those ‘before you die’ trips.
+In our 30s, my wife and I still had most of our lives ahead of us and plenty of time to complete those ‘before you die’ trips.
 Then cancer intervened.
 Michelle said after her first surgery that most people joke about the oncoming train.
 But now she can see and hear the train, every day.

 “So here we are 7 years later and our priorities have significantly changed.
 We decided this was the time to go on the trip of a lifetime.
 I’m doing as well as possible at the moment; can walk, talk, function, etc. I have no idea how much longer I will have (no one really does), but we decided it was better to go now than to wait.”